westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Manslaughter or negligent homicide, if a vehicle was used

-• Subsequent charges of reckless driving or DUI related offenses
+• Subsequent charges of reckless driving or DUI-related offenses

 What Are Traffic Misdemeanors In West Virginia?